TerrySlack/mainframework-api-hook-provider-worker/README.md

-# A React package, that creates an api worker, provider, hook and store.
+### A React package, that creates an api worker, provider, hook and store.
 Move your api calls and store off of the main thread and into a web worker

-## Note: Version 1.1.1 is deprecated.
-Please review these notes to upgrade and user version 2.0.1
+### Note: Version 1.x is deprecated.
+Please review these notes to upgrade

-## Installation:
+### Installation:

 npm i @mainframework/api-reqpuest-provider-worker-hook
 yarn @mainframework/api-reqpuest-provider-worker-hook

-## Usage
+### Usage

 ### App.tsx